christopher-ramirez/secretary/README.md

     engine = Renderer()

     @engine.media_loader
-    def db_medialoader(value, *args, *kwargs):
+    def db_images_loader(value, *args, *kwargs):
-        # load from images tables the image with `value` id.
+        # load from images collection the image with `value` id.
-        ...
+        image = db.images.findOne({'_id': value})

+        return (image, the_image_mimetype)

     engine.render(template, **template_vars)
 ```
-The media loader also receive any argument or keywork arguments declared in the template. i.e:
-If the placeholder image's name is: `{{ client.image|image('keep_ratio', tiny=True)}}` the media
-loader will receive: first the value of `client.image` as `value` argument; the string `keep_ratio` as an additional argument and `tiny` as a keyword argument.
+The media loader also receive any argument or keywork arguments declared in the template. i.e: If the placeholder image's name is: `{{ client.image|image('keep_ratio', tiny=True)}}` the media loader will receive: first the value of `client.image` as it first argument; the string `keep_ratio` as an additional argument and `tiny` as a keyword argument.

 The loader can also access and update the internal `draw:frame` and `draw:image` nodes.
-The loader
-receives as a dictionary the attributes of these nodes through `frame_attrs` and `image_attrs` keyword arguments.
+The loader receives as a dictionary the attributes of these nodes through `frame_attrs` and `image_attrs` keyword arguments.
 Is some update is made to these dictionary secretary will update the internal nodes with the changes.
+This is useful when the placeholder's aspect radio and replacement image's aspect radio are different and you need to keep the aspect ratio of the original image.

 ### Builtin Filters
 Secretary includes some predefined *jinja2* filters.
 Included filters are: